 A master craftsman, telling old tales with new resonance.”
 Peter Stevenson, Aberystwyth Storytelling Festival.

 Martin Maudsley is a professional storyteller based in Dorset and working across the South West of England.
 He tells stories in theatres, festivals, schools, village halls, pubs and outdoors.
 His repertoire of stories consists of fresh re-tellings of traditional tales from local legends and earthy folk-tales to magical myths and epic sagas.
 He uses poetry, music and song alongside stories, and often collaborates with other performers.

 Martin regularly works with local and national organisations providing storytelling performances, tailored projects and creative workshops.
-Recent clients for storytelling projects include: the BBC, Bristol Festival of Nature, Bristol, Paignton and Chester Zoos, Cheltenham Festival of Science, the Eden Project, English Heritage, Henley Regatta, the Environment Agency, the National Trust, River Cottage HQ, the Soil Association, and several regional Wildlife Trusts.
+Recent clients for storytelling projects include: the BBC, Bristol Festival of Nature, Bristol, Paignton and Chester Zoos, Cheltenham Festival of Science, Dorset AONB, the Eden Project, English Heritage, the Environment Agency, the National Trust, River Cottage HQ, the Soil Association, as well as several regional Wildlife Trusts.